-Maguire, Thomas (2011) Contaminating the past in the theatre of Martin Lynch.
+Maguire, Tom (2011) Contaminating the past in the theatre of Martin Lynch.
 In: Radical Irish Theatre Symposium, Liverpool Hope University, Liverpool.
 Ateneo de Manila University, Philippines.
 11 pp. [Conference contribution]

 Full text not available from this repository.